tldr-pages/tldr/pages/linux/runuser.md

 # runuser

-> Run commands as a specific user and group IDs
+> Run commands as a specific user and group IDs.
 > Do not ask for password.
 Only useful when run as root user.

 - Run 'command' under substitute 'user':